 Next day to prepare ahead, line the base and sides of each ramekin with smoked salmon - don't worry that you're doing this in pieces and patches as it won't show when they're finally turned out.
 Then return the fish mixture to the blender or processor together with the cream, and blend them thoroughly together.
 Then divide the fish mixture equally between the ramekins, cover and chill till needed.

 When you're ready to cook, preheat the oven to gas mark 5, 375°F, 190°C and place the roasting tin filled with about 1in (2.5 cm) of boiling water on the centre shelf of the oven.
 Place the ramekins in the roasting tin, then cook for exactly 40 minutes

-To serve, have some warmed plates ready then turn out each souffle holding the ramekin with a cloth, and tipping it out quickly upside-down onto your hand and just as quickly flip it over on to theplate, Garnish with watercress and pour the hollandaise over each one.
-See below for Foaming Hollandaise or you can watch it being made in our Online Cookery School Video on this page.
+To serve, have some warmed plates ready then turn out each souffle holding the ramekin with a cloth, and tipping it out quickly upside-down onto your hand and just as quickly flip it over on to theplate, Garnish with watercress and pour the Hollandaise over each one.
+See below for Foaming Hollandaise or you can watch it being made in our Online Cookery School Video, click the image to play.